Meet Sharon Artz, PsyD (NJ License #6412)

 I specialize in working with parents who are raising children with special needs and/or intellectual and developmental disabilities (I/DD).
 I understand the stressors and am committed to providing support so you can address complex emotions, strategize day-to-day issues and plan for the future.

-As a therapist, my goal is to help you manage your feelings while also learning practical information, such as advocacy and applying for government benefits.
+My goal is to help you improve your ability to cope, while also learning practical information, such as advocacy and applying for government benefits, as necessary.

 Parents of children with intellectual/developmental disabilities need emotional and practical support.